lirenhao1997/CoEvol/README.md

 1. Use the parameters ```--save_mem``` and ```--save_log``` to save agent memories and running logs, respectively.
 2. Employ the parameters ```--start_indx``` and ```--end_indx``` to control the range of data evolution.
 If these parameters are not set, CoEvol will process the entire dataset for data evolution.
 3. Utilize the parameter ```--num_workers``` to control the number of multi-threads used for concurrent data evolution, which should be adjusted to be compatible with the rate limit of your APIs or the load capacity of your local server.

+### Data Organization for SFT
+Once you successfully run the framework, both intermediate processes and full results will be stored in the directory ```./edit/res/<JOB_NAME>```.
+To obtain the evolved SFT data in JSON format, use the appropriate functions within the script ```edit/data_post_process.py```, according to the data you have used.

+## Fine-tuning with Evolved Data
+For supervised fine-tuning, we utilize [llama-factory](https://github.com/hiyouga/LLaMA-Factory) to train our model.
+Please consult their repository for detailed instructions.

 ## Citation
 If you find the content of this project helpful, please cite our paper as follows: